UGK Drop ‘Underground Kingz’ Double Album: Today in Hip-Hop

-Unfortunately, the album would prove to be the group's last studio album of their careers as Pimp C would tragically pass away a year later from complications due to cough syrup abuse.
-Ten years later, Underground Kingz remains a fitting a testament to the group's enduring legacy and a reminder that "one day you're here and the next day you're gone."
+Unfortunately, the album would prove to be the group's last studio album of their careers as Pimp C would tragically pass away four months later from complications due to cough syrup abuse.
+11 years later, Underground Kingz remains a fitting a testament to the group's enduring legacy and a reminder that "one day you're here and the next day you're gone."

 Here's the Ultimate Guide to Rappers With Acronyms in Their Name